 Amanda’s talent was notible at a very young age.
 At age 5, she easily invented melodies, harmonies and words of her own while singing and playing the piano, which displayed a natural inclination for songwriting.
 She comes from a long line of musicians and is the daughter of Brazilian pianist/singer Eliane Elias and the trumpeter Randy Brecker, two very prominent artists on the Jazz scene.
 Her uncle is the late saxophonist, Michael Brecker.
 When Amanda was 8 years old, she sang on Eliane Elias’s album “Fantasia,” interpreting Milton Nascimento’s “Ponta de Areia”, a performance that brought the composer to tears.
 Following the recording, Amanda performed live with Milton Nascimento in Paris when she was 9 years old.
 Prior to starting her solo career , she sang on several of Eliane Elias’s albums and performed live with her mother on various occasions.

 Amanda always composed at the piano.
 Just a couple years ago, she picked up the guitar, which opened up a new perspective for her as a songwriter.
-She is currently working on new material for a next album and preparing for the release of ‘Blossom’ in the US.
+She is currently working on new material for her next album.

 Stay tuned for more updates!